 Accessibility Services helps students who need accessibility modifications to succeed in their studies.
-Accommodations are designed to ensure all students have equal access to instruction, understanding and testing.
-All information is kept confidential unless the student requests otherwise.
+Accommodations are designed to ensure all students with documented disabilities are eligible for accommodations under ADA (Americans with Disabilities Act).

 Guidelines for Students with Disabilities

 A diagnosis alone does not identify a disability.
 Individualized education and 504 plans are acceptable forms of documentation.
 Before graduating high school, we recommend that all students have comprehensive psychological, educational and social evaluations to assist with the college transition.

 To receive accommodations, a professional evaluator must submit a written disclosure as early in the semester as possible.
 Thorough documentation includes diagnosis, current status of disability, level of functioning and a summary including areas where adjustments might be necessary.
 For accommodations related to cognitive differences, a psycho-educational or psycho-neurological evaluation should include intelligence/ability and achievement tests.

 Specific instructions regarding grievances pertaining to ADA can be found in the Accessibility Services Manual.

 Freshmen and transfer students should discuss their needs with an Admissions counselor before the semester starts

 Send your documentation to the Office of Accessibility Services

 Email William J. Imbriale, associate dean of students, at firstname.lastname@example.org